-I'm a thirty-six-year-old smoker who gets very little exercise but wants to change his ways.
-Had a full physical a couple of months ago and got a clean bill.
-Going to Columbia's gym with my older, sort of soft bod is going to be tough enough.
-I don't want to end up on the floor clutching my heart...
+I'm a 36 year old smoker who gets very little exercise but wants to change his ways.
+I had a full physical a couple of months ago and got a clean bill.
+Going to the gym with my older, sort of soft bod is going to be tough enough; I don't want to end up on the floor clutching my heart.
 Should I see a doc before I hit the gym?

 Tired of saying "I used to swim in college"

 Dear Tired of saying "I used to swim in college”,

 Kudos to you for taking the initiative to make a healthy lifestyle change!
 Exercise is a great way to boost your fitness at any age, but before your hit the ground (or treadmill) running, there are a few things you may want to consider.
 Having a conversation with a health care provider is recommended if you haven’t exercised for some time and/or if you have health concerns.
 Also, before starting an exercise regime it may be helpful to ask yourself if two of more of the guidelines from the American College of Sports Medicine apply to you: